-All international rankings consistently rate U of T Engineering number one in Canada and among the world’s best.
+Major international rankings consistently rate U of T Engineering number one in Canada and among the world’s best.
 We’re preparing engineers of tomorrow — like you—to unlock our future’s boundless potential.

 You will study among talented students who bring their own perspectives and passions to the mix.
 Our student body is the most diverse in our history, with students from every Canadian province and more than 100 countries.

 The U of T Engineering community is known for being especially supportive and closely knit.
 We’re proud of being one of the oldest and finest engineering schools in Canada and we look forward to introducing you to our revered traditions.

 Innovation thrives here

 From the world’s most energy-efficient light bulb to the world’s fastest bike, the U of T Engineering community brings innovative ideas to life through creativity, entrepreneurship and smart design.
 As a graduate student, you’ll have the opportunity to contribute to engineering ingenuity in numerous ways — whether you’re collaborating on groundbreaking research or getting your own startup off the ground through The Entrepreneurship Hatchery.